 I was meant to have a career that would extract all of the extroverted goodness from me, regardless of how uncomfortable it felt at the time.

 Introverts may always struggle in professional environments that seem designed for extroverts: open concept floor plans, large meetings where constant interruptions make it hard to get a word in edgewise, and impromptu brainstorming sessions demanding everyone think on their feet.
 Learning how to protect your energy can make a huge difference in the way you feel.

 Here are three tips to help you guard your energy in work environments that continually push you outside your comfort zone:

-- After an intense meeting, go for a walk.
-A meeting full of interruptions can be exhausting for an introvert, and leave you feeling drained — even if you didn’t say a word!
-Taking a five minute solo walk afterwards can boost your productivity upon your return.
+- After an intense meeting, go for a short walk.
+A meeting full of interruptions can be exhausting for an introvert, and leave you feeling drained—even if you didn’t say a word!
+Taking a five-minute solo walk can boost your productivity for the rest of the day.

 - Seek out the other introverts.
 They exist in your department.
 I promise.

 When I first started my current job, I was convinced that the entire marketing department was extroverted.
 But when I dug a little deeper, I discovered that at least half are introverts.
 I identified other introverts as I got to know them better, and also as they sought me out, having pegged me as a fellow introvert.

 This resulted in the occasional, wonderfully in-depth conversation during the work day, and it gave me the courage to skip after work happy hours or make an appearance and leave when I wanted to.
 I seek out other introverts at conferences and work events because I know those conversations will help me stay charged longer.